Semantimancer/StatholScript/doc/Documentation.md

 ### Function Application

 Application is as simple as `foo bar`, where foo is a Closure value and bar is a value of the proper type.
-There is, however, a sequence operator.
+There is also a sequence operator.

 <dl>
   <dt>( |> )</dt>